 Fans of Elvis Presley are fortunate that so much memorabilia from his heyday is still available to see and touch and experience.
 At Sun Studio in Memphis, you can hold a microphone he once used.
 At Graceland, of course, you can visit his home.
 And at RCA Studio B in Nashville, you can play a piano he used on some of his biggest hits.

-But the big draw is Elvis, since he recorded more than 200 songs at Studio B.
+But the big draw here is Elvis Presley, since he recorded more than 200 songs at Studio B.

-After purchasing the Studio B ticket, you’ll be transported to the legendary Music Row landmark by shuttle bus.
+You can only tour Studio B when you buy the Studio B Experience ticket at the Country Music Hall of Fame.
+It comes bundled with a tour of Studio B. Currently, the package deal is $46 per person.
+After purchasing, you’ll be transported to the legendary Music Row landmark by shuttle bus.
 My shuttle featured Dolly’s huge smile on the outside.

 At the studio, guests are taken into a room with pictures of some of the acts who recorded there.
 The guide will play music and offer stories about as many of these artists as you care to hear.
 I was partial to the Everly Brothers and their old-time harmonies.